andrewmolyuk/eslint-plugin-vue-modular/docs/vue-project-modules-blueprint.md

 export { default as moduleRoutes } from './routes' export { default as moduleNavigation } from './menu' export { AuthPlugin } from './plugins/auth-plugin'
-export { useAuth } from './composables/useAuth'
+export { Login } from './composables/login'

 // Optional: re-export types if needed by other layers export type { AuthConfig, AuthState } from './types'